rooa/swaptab/README.md

 ### Linux & Windows
 - `Ctrl + Shift + H` to move your tab *LEFT*
 - `Ctrl + Shift + L` to move your tab *RIGHT*

+## Options
+At the options page, you can choose either of the following.

+- `stop`

+Tabs you move will stop at the edge of the window.

+- `circulate`

+Tabs you move will circulate inside the window.